Vyral/eddie-nguyen/_posts/2019-11-25-happy-thanksgiving-friends.md

 Enjoy your Thanksgiving dinner with all of your family and friends—that’s what we plan to do\!&nbsp;

-In the meantime, please don’t hesitate to reach out to us if you have any real estate questions.
+In the meantime, please don’t hesitate to reach out to us if you have any real estate or mortgage questions.
 We would be happy to help you.&nbsp;